Uniswap/docs/SDK_versioned_docs/version-3.0.0/auto-router.md

         new NodeJSCache(new NodeCache({ stdTTL: 360, useClones: false }))
       );
 ```
-- Customize this provider with a different cache for on chain pool data.

 `v3QuoteProvider` [optional]
+ - Customize if you want to change any of the retries/timeouts/gas limits.
  - Defaults to:
 ```typescript
       new V3QuoteProvider(